-The below End of Support Calendar shows all Microsoft Operating Systems end of support dates, whether they are the end of mainstream support that updates features and cosmetic changes or extended support, which ends security fixes and all Microsoft technical support other than old web pages.
+The End of Support Calendar shows Microsoft Operating Systems end of support dates, whether they are the end of mainstream support that updates features and cosmetic changes, or extended support, which ends security fixes and all Microsoft technical support other than old web pages.

 All Windows 8 systems should be upgraded to Windows 8.1, and nearly all such computers have the system requirements to run Windows 10.